aalekseev/10-steps-security-pycon-ee-2020/slides/13-end.md

 Madis Petersoo & Karl Õkva for giving feedback

 <!-- note
-Last but not least - that you all for coming today and listening to this talk and here is a list of people who inspired me to do the talk.
+Last but not least - thank you all for coming today and listening to this talk and here is a list of people who inspired me to do the talk.

 Additional thank you for Madis Petersoo and Karl Okva for giving me feedback about the talk.
 -->